ilikescience/mhs11/src/assets/writing/ethics-snapchat.md

 ## Learning from Snap’s mistakes

 Just because Snap included Black perspectives in its creative process did not guarantee their output wouldn’t be harmful to Black users.
-There’s a few ways we can learn from this outcome to make our own design process more ethically-aware.
+There are a few ways we can learn from this outcome to make our own design process more ethically-aware.

 ### 1. Be aware of the assumptions in your process (and correct them if they’re wrong)